Voting in Malden

 See if you are registered to vote in Malden.
 You can register in person, by mail or online.

 Once you are registered, you will remain registered as long as you continue to vote and/or return the annual street listing form sent to you by the Registrar of Voters.
-If you move, you may need to re-register.
+If you move, you will need to re-register under your new address.
 Contact the City Clerk’s Office for additional information.

 Where to Vote

 The city is divided into 16 precincts, each with a specific voting location, or polling place.
 Be sure to find out where your poling location is ahead of time.

 Complete Voting and Polling information for Malden can also be found on our MyMalden Application.

 If you will be out of town on election day, if you are physically disabled or if your religious beliefs prevent you from voting in person on election day, you may want to vote by absentee ballot.